Maximilian von Fürstenberg: Episcopate and cardinalate

 Pope Pius XII appointed him titular Archbishop of Palto on 14 March 1949 and apostolic delegate to Japan on 22 March that same year.
 He became Internuncio to Japan on 28 April 1952.
 He also served as Apostolic delegate in Australia, New Zealand and Oceania from 1959 until he was appointed Apostolic Nuncio to Portugal in 1962.
 He attended the Second Vatican Council from 1962 until 1965.

 He was created and proclaimed Cardinal-Priest of Sacro Cuore di Gesù a Castro Pretorio (deaconry elevated pro hac vice to title) in the consistory of 26 June 1967 by Pope Paul VI.
 Pope Paul appointed him as Prefect of the Sacred Congregation for the Oriental Churches on 15 January 1968.
 For thirty-seven days, in coincidence with the 50th anniversary of the establishment of the Congregation in 1969, he traveled to India, Iraq, Syria, Jordan, Egypt, Turkey and the Holy Land to visit the patriarchs of the Catholic Oriental Churches and also Orthodox Ecumenical Patriarch Athenagoras I of Constantinople.

 As Prefect of the Congregation for the Eastern Churches, the Cardinal was involved in a dispute between the Vatican and Ukrainian Rite Catholics, who protested what they called second-class treatment by the Vatican.
 In 1971, the Vatican declined to grant patriarchal status to the Ukrainian Catholic Church; Cardinal von Fürstenberg had earlier declared invalid a synod at which Ukrainian bishops voted for a patriarchal form of church administration.

 Pope Paul appointed him Grand Master of the Equestrian Order of the Holy Sepulchre of Jerusalem in March 1972, a post he held until his death.
 He resigned the post of Prefect of the Congregation on 28 February 1973.

 Cardinal von Fürstenberg took part in the conclaves that elected Pope John Paul I and Pope John Paul II in August and October 1978.
 He lost the right to participate in the conclave when he turned 80 years of age, in 1984.
 Due to bad health, he was admitted as a patient in the polyclinic "Agostino Gemelli" of Rome for several months; on 30 May 1988.
 Pope John Paul II visited him there.
 A few days later, he was transferred to the Louvain University clinic of Mont-Godinne, near Namur, Belgium.

 Death

 Cardinal von Fürstenberg died in Belgium in 1988 of a cerebral hemorrhage.
-The funeral was celebrated on Wednesday 28 September 1988 in Our Blessed Lady of Zavel Church in Brussels, which is the capitular church of the Belgian lieutenancy of the Order of the Holy Sepulchre.
+The funeral was celebrated on Wednesday 28 September 1988 in the Church of Our Lady of Victories at the Sablon in Brussels, which is the capitular church of the Belgian lieutenancy of the Order of the Holy Sepulchre.
 His coffin was covered with the Belgian flag and surmounted with the red biretta.
 The following day, in accordance with his last will, he was buried in the crypt of the Franciscan church of Mont-Apollinaris at Remagen, Germany, that his great-grandfather, Count Franz Egon von Fürstenberg-Stammheim (1797–1859), had built.